ballerina-platform/ballerina-distribution/examples/anonymous-function/anonymous_function.md

 # Anonymous function

 The anonymous function is used to create function values.
-There are two different kinds of syntax in ballerina to create anonymous functions.
-One is an explicit anonymous function where the function is specified explicitly as usual with a function-signature.
-Second is infer anonymous function where function type is inferred from the expected type.
+There are two different kinds of syntaxes in Ballerina to create anonymous functions.
+One is an explicit anonymous function of which the function is specified explicitly as usual with a function signature.
+The second is to infer an anonymous function of which the function type is inferred from the expected type.

 ::: code anonymous_function.bal :::